imaris/ImarisReaderTest/README.md

 - C++ test program

-  To build with CMake, copy the ImarisReader library to the ImarisReaderTest folder then run the following commands:
+  To build with CMake, copy the ImarisReader library and ImarisReader/interface to the ImarisReaderTest folder then run the following commands:
   ```bash
   cd ImarisReaderTest
   cmake .